No one likes the look of rusted metal. So, can you paint over rust to cover it?

 3. Wipe and Clean The Metal

-If you don’t clean the metal surface, it will appear reddish or brown due to the effects of the rust.
+Sanding produces a lot of dust, so you must wipe and clean the metal with vinegar.
 Vinegar is a mild acid that will dissolve and remove filth and reddish tints from the metal surface.
 Baking soda and rubbing alcohol also work in case you don’t have vinegar.
+If you don’t clean the metal surface, the finish will appear reddish or brown due to the effects of rust.

 4. Fill Holes In The Metal (Optional)

-If there are holes or dents in the metal as a result of rust, you need to fill these holes with auto body filler.
+If rust has weakened the metal and created holes, you must fill these holes with auto body filler.
 The auto body filler is a paste-like product that helps to cover and seal holes in metal surfaces.

-If you don’t cover the holes in the metal, the paint will be sucked into the metal frame and it will never appear smooth.
+If you don’t cover the holes in the metal, the paint will be sucked into the metal frame and won’t appear smooth.

 5. Apply A Coat Of Primer Paint Over The Metal